Clyde Edwards-Helaire Player Prop Bets for NFL Week 14 | Kansas City vs. Las Vegas 12/12/2021

 Matchup vs. Las Vegas

-- Edwards-Helaire's 36.3 rushing yards per game in his three career matchups against the Raiders are 25.2 fewer yards than his over/under in Sunday's game.
+- In his three career matchups against them, Edwards-Helaire has averaged 36.3 rushing yards per game versus the Raiders, 25.2 fewer than his over/under in Sunday's game.

 - Edwards-Helaire, in three matchups against the Raiders, has run for a TD once, including multiple scores in that game.